AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/fastly.md

 After you [create](../../basic/create-mesh.md#create-a-mesh) or [update](../../basic/create-mesh.md#update-an-existing-mesh) your mesh, run an [`aio api-mesh:describe`](../../advanced/index.md#aio-api-meshdescribe) command to view your mesh URL.
 Run a query against this URL to confirm that your mesh is working correctly.

 ## Configure Fastly in Adobe Commerce

+The following sections describe how to configure Fastly in Adobe Commerce.

 ### Add VCL snippets